squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 8.md

 2. Determine the number of required host IDs per submit
 3. Based on the previous requirements, create one submet mask for your entire network, a unique subnet ID for each physical segment, and a range of host IDs foreach subnet

+You will always be looking for the following information

+- Network ID
+- Broadcast IP
+- First Host IP
+- Last Host IP
+- Next Network
+- Number of IP Addresses CIDR/Subnet

 ### Subnet Masks

 A 32 bit value that allows the recipient of IP packets to distinguish the network ID portion of the IP address form the host ID portion of the IP address